Walter Darby Bannard: 1959-1962. Miami: Institute of Contemporary Art, Miami

 Material Concerns and Current Practices.
 Panel series organized by Alex Bacon for the Helen Frankenthaler Foundation.
 Artists Mark Barrow, Nina Beier, Tony Lewis, Ken Okiishi, Analia Saban, Ryan Sullivan, Kaari Upson, Mary Weatherford, and Margo Wolowiec.
 Respondents Johanna Burton, Suzanne Hudson, and Ruba Katrib.

-Alex Bacon is an art historian based in New York City who also regularly writes criticism and organizes exhibitions of both contemporary and historical art.
-Bacon is currently a Curatorial Associate at the Princeton University Art Museum.
-Among his publications Bacon is co-editor, with Hal Foster, of a collection of essays on Richard Hamilton (MIT Press, 2010), as well as the author of texts in various exhibition catalogs and edited volumes on artists such as Francis Alÿs, Simon Hantaï, Josiah McElheny, Ad Reinhardt, Niele Toroni, and Stanley Whitney.
+Alex Bacon is a Curatorial Associate at the Princeton University Art Museum.
+He is an art historian based in New York City who regularly writes criticism and organizes exhibitions of both contemporary and historical art.
+Among his publications Bacon is co-editor, with Hal Foster, of a collection of essays on Richard Hamilton (MIT Press, 2010), as well as the author of texts in various exhibition catalogs and edited volumes on artists such as Francis Alÿs, Mary Corse, Josiah McElheny, Ad Reinhardt, Niele Toroni, and Stanley Whitney.
 He has written for numerous publications, including Artforum.com, Art in America, the Brooklyn Rail, Mousse, and Rhizome.
 He has taught at the School of Visual Arts, and has served as a guest critic in the graduate painting departments of the Rhode Island School of Design and AKV/St. Joost.
 He has curated numerous exhibitions, the most recent of which is a presentation at Lisson Gallery, New York of the spray paintings and photographs of Roy Colmer.
 He has spoken at various institutions, including Harvard; the ICA, London; The New Museum; and the Museum für Moderne Kunst, Frankfurt.
 He is currently finishing up his PhD in art history at Princeton, with a dissertation on the first decade of Frank Stella’s career.